Recurse-ML/rml/README.md

 Contributions are welcome and highly appreciated.
 This section describes how to set up your local environment for development.
-If you run into any issues reach out on [Discord](https://discord.gg/DHrYe75W), we're here to help🫡.
+If you run into any issues, reach out on [Discord](https://discord.gg/DHrYe75W), we're here to help🫡.

 ## Installation (dev)